Stalag XIII-C: Camp history

 Hammelburg was a large German Army training camp, set up in 1893.
 Part of this camp had been used as a POW camp for Allied army personnel in World War I. After 1935 it was a training camp and military training area for the newly reconstituted German Army.

 In May 1940 the camp was established in wooden huts at the south end of the training ground.
 The first prisoners included Belgian, Dutch and French soldiers taken during the Battle of France.
 In May–June 1941 Yugoslavian, predominantly Serbian prisoners arrived from the Balkans Campaign, and soon after in June–July 1941 Australian and other British Commonwealth soldiers arrived, captured during the Battle of Crete.
 A strike against treatment conditions in early 1942 was suppressed.

 In April 1943 Oflag XIII-B was opened nearby, with officers transferred from Oflag XIII-A at Nuremberg.

-As was usual for stalags, many of the prisoners were located in Arbeitslager ("Work camps") on farms or adjacent to factories or other industrial operations.
-Many locals in the area were of the Roman Catholic religion, and reported to be anti-Hitler.
+As was usual for stalags, many of the prisoners were located in Arbeitslager (labor camps) on farms or adjacent to factories or other industrial operations.
+Many locals in the area were of the Roman Catholic religion and reported to be anti-Hitler.
 Some soldiers were dispatched to work on dairy farms, and forestry or digging potatoes.
 It was estimated by December 1944 that 90% of POWs were engaged in agricultural work.

 The stalag served as the base for distribution of International Red Cross packages and mail.
-A lazarett (hospital) cared for prisoners that were sick or had been injured in industrial accidents or air-raids.
+A military hospital (German "Lazarett") cared for prisoners that were sick or had been injured in industrial accidents or air-raids.
 A number of enlisted men and NCOs were housed in the adjacent Oflag to provide necessary services.

 Stalag XIII-C also saw Australia-Britain cricket matches, music concerts, and theatrical performances.
 Musical instruments included the accordion and lutes.
 The Australians also held a sports day on Anzac Day, April 1943, of football, rugby, cricket, and basketball.
 There was also an egg-and-spoon race, sack race, three-legged race, fill-the-bottle-by-mouth, and clog race, with participants additional to Australia from France, Poland, and Serbia.
 An October 1943 concert with 500 POWs in attendance saw artists from Belgium, France, Poland, Russia, Serbia, and Australia.